 One question from audience: ‘Can you put AI in Python?’

 Pratik: Yes, you can code AI in any language you want.
 Whether it’s easier to do it in Java or Python; I would choose Python because Python gives you a better framework to do AI.
 Some of the packages that I use, like CARIS, is specifically designed to be used in Python and is very easy to use in Python because you don’t have to pre-code all the functions yourself.
-All you have to do is called the pre-coded functions for you and just organize them in whatever way you want.
+All you have to do is call the pre-coded functions for you and just organize them in whatever way you want.
 So it’s way easier to do it in Python, and Python is the preferred language in AI.
-USACO prefers Java because it’s more algorithm based, it’s not machine learning based; it’s more ‘Can you create your own algorithm to solve a real world problem?’
-So that’s why they use Java there.
+USACO prefers Java because it’s more algorithm based, rather than machine learning based.
+They want to see if you can create your own algorithm to solve a real world problem, so that’s why they use Java there.

-Benjamin: There’s a bit of history here in the sense that a lot of the academic researchers that are working on machine learning right now are building their libraries in Python; and so, because it’s a relatively new field, there isn’t great library support in every single language.
-This is a very different from, for example, make a program that converted one type of image to another type of image, like a bit BMP to a PNG or something like that.
+Benjamin: The history here is that a lot of the academic researchers that are working on machine learning right now are building their libraries in Python, and so, because it’s a relatively new field, there isn’t great library support in every single language.
+This is very different from, for example, make a program that converted one type of image to another type of image, like a bit BMP to a PNG or something like that.
 That kind of library, you could easily find in pretty much every single modern language.
 But yeah, Pratik is right.
 Right now, CARIS, TensorFlow, Theano – those are just way easier to use in Python.
-Then specifically, Deeplearning4j, which is the most popular Java-based framework.
+Then specifically, Deep learning, which is the most popular Java-based framework.

 Benjamin: Can you speak a little bit about hardware for a second Pratik?
-Because you’ve been doing some research in different environments, like ‘How does hardware affect how you do machine learning?’
+Because you’ve been doing some research in different environments, how does hardware affect how you do machine learning?’

 Pratik: So hardware mainly affects the amount of time that your algorithm might take to run.